The Student Conduct Appeals Process

 Options Available to the Appellate Body

-- Affirm the sanction.
+- Affirm the outcome.

 - Remand the case back to the original hearing body.
 This is done only in the case of serious procedural error or new evidence that is so significant that the decision of the original hearing body would have likely been different.